dlang/DIPs/README.md

-There is a dedicated [document](https://github.com/dlang/DIPs/blob/master/GUIDELINES.md) with explanations of expected DIP content and overall writing advices.
-Ignoring it makes chance of DIP approval very low.
+There is a dedicated [document](https://github.com/dlang/DIPs/blob/master/GUIDELINES.md) with explanations of expected DIP content and overall writing advice.
+Ignoring it reduce the chance of approval.

 ## DIPs by the D language authors